 So, now the remaining question is how exactly?

 In this guide, you will learn:

-- How to start an anonymous blog
+- How to start your anonymous blogging venture

 - The art of anonymous writing

 - Promote an anonymous blog without using your network